Discover our Sleeping Savings campaign here

 The main goal of SRI is to align investments with ethical, social, and environmental values.
 SRI means not investing in companies or industries that are seen as harmful to society or the environment.
 The focus is on ethical screening and making investment choices that reflect certain values.

 This might include avoiding investments with companies involved with addictive substances or activities, such as alcohol, gambling, and tobacco.
-Instead, the focus is on identifying companies committed to social justice, environmental sustainability.
+Instead, the focus is on identifying companies actively working on social justice and environmental sustainability.

 When considering where to invest as part of your SRI strategy, look for companies that measure and report their social impact.
 Some organisations provide detailed impact reports that quantify the positive effects of their activities on social issues.